Six decades after civil rights, a new era of protest in Nashville

 Even some prominent Tennessee Republicans say the moves went too far.

-“It didn’t even remotely rise to the level of expulsion,” says Victor Ashe, former Republican mayor of Knoxville and former aide to Sen. Howard Baker.
+“It didn’t even remotely rise to the level of expulsion,” says Victor Ashe, former Republican mayor of Knoxville and former aide to U.S. Sen. Howard Baker.
 “The consequences from a Republican standpoint were disastrous.”

 The lawmakers had broken House rules, he says, but no Tennessee lawmaker had ever been expelled for breaching decorum.
 And expelling two young Black lawmakers while voting to keep the white woman?
 To many in Nashville and across the country, this was too extreme.